CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 ## Remarks

+### Empty Command

+If the command is empty, it will act as an enter command on the terminal.

 ### Opening Sessions

 The Execute Telnet Command block automatically handles creating and opening session for the specified [Telnet Session Details][Telnet Session Details Property] using the following rules: